 (1) Ride a bicycle at least once a week.
 Riding bikes together is a fun and playful activity in itself.
-And, if a parent works close to home, riding to work or school with their kids can make a morning commute a fun activity.
-I remember how happy my kids and I were after riding with my 3 year old daughter riding a Trail-a-bike hitched to my old Diamondback mountain bike and my son speeding along on his own bicycle when I used to ride to work and their pre-school/daycare.
-Another option is riding bikes together as a family on the weekends instead of driving someplace to have fun.
+If a parent works close to home, riding a bike to work or school with their kids can make a morning commute a fun activity.
+I remember how happy my kids and I were after riding a Trail-a-bike which was hitched to my old Diamondback mountain bike.
+My son was speeding along on his own while I rode with my 3 year old daughter.
+I used it to ride to work and their pre-school/daycare.
+Another fun option is riding bikes together as a family on the weekends instead of driving someplace to have fun.
 Simply by riding a bicycle instead of having their parents drive, kids can reduce carbon dioxide emissions into the atmosphere.
 (Ages 3+–using a Trail-bike or bike seat for the young ones) The photo above is from the Adam’s Trail-a-bike web site.

 (2) Turn the lights off.
-Nearly all of the electricity in our town’s local utility company comes from power plants that burn fossil fuels to generate electricity.
-If kids use less electricity from non-renewable energy powered sources then they are helping to stop global warming.
-This can be re-enforced by having your child do a run around to “check the lights” before leaving the house and turning the lights off after he or she leaves a room that is empty.
+Nearly all the electricity in our town’s local utility company comes from a power plants that burns fossil fuels to generate electricity.
+If kids used less electricity from non-renewable energy powered sources then they are helping stop global warming.
+This can be reinforced by having your child do a run around to “check the lights” before leaving the house and turning the lights off after he or she leaves a room that is empty.
 (Ages 5+) The photo of the energy efficient light bulb on right is from Google images.

-(4) Make a reusable shopping bag out of an old t-shirt.
-This is really fun creative project using a kid’s t-shirt that they may have outgrown.
-As a resusable shopping bag the t-shirt can have a new life as bag for groceries, soccer clothes, beach stuff, taekwando clothes, almost anything.
+(4) Make a reusable shopping bag out of an old t-shirts.
+This is a really fun and creative project using kid’s old t-shirt that they may have outgrown.
+As a reusable shopping bag.
+The t-shirt can have a new life as a bag for groceries, soccer clothes, beach stuff, or taekwando clothes.
 Using reusable shopping bags conserves paper and plastic which are produced using fossil fuels.
 (Ages 10+) The photo below is of three reusable bags I made out of our son’s old t-shirts.
 Photo by Angela Rockett Kirwin (me).

 Time: 30-45 minutes per bag.